|

 I. Cultivar Development and Testing

-Improve diversity of the strawberry germplasm
+- Improve diversity of the strawberry germplasm.

-Develop rapid, accurate screening techniques to aid in the production of cultivars which are adapted to specific regions of North America, productive under specific cultural conditions, tolerant of abiotic stresses and resistant to major disease and insect pests.
+- Develop rapid, accurate screening techniques to aid in the production of cultivars which are adapted to specific regions of North America, productive under specific cultural conditions, tolerant of abiotic stresses and resistant to major disease and insect pests.

 II.
 Pest Management Strategies

-Develop integrated control measures, and determine their influence on food safety and environmental quality.
+- Develop integrated control measures, and determine their influence on food safety and environmental quality.

-Develop alternatives to chemical soil fumigation and better assessments of soil health.
+- Develop alternatives to chemical soil fumigation.

 III.
 Production Efficiency and Profitability

-Determine the precise nutrient needs of the strawberry plant over time (timing and rates), quantify effects of nutrient interactions, and identify effective methods of delivering the nutrients to the plant.
+- Determine the precise nutrient needs of the strawberry plant over time and identify effective methods of

-Develop methodology to extend the marketing season.
+- Develop methodology to extend the marketing season.

-Develop or refine production technology that will result in increased fruit quality, productivity and profitability for the grower, and/or reduce environmental impacts.
+- Develop or refine production technology that will result in increased fruit quality, productivity and profitability for the grower, and/or reduce environmental impacts.

 IV.
 Special Needs